What is prompt monitoring?

 In detail

-Prompt monitoring is the measurement loop underneath every AI visibility score.
-A team defines a prompt set — typically 40 to 100 buying-intent phrases that reflect how shoppers ask about the category — and runs those prompts against each AI engine on a schedule.
-The responses are captured, citations are extracted, and the output feeds downstream reporting.
+The mechanics are simple: a team defines a prompt set — typically 40 to 100 buying-intent phrases that reflect how shoppers actually ask about the category — and runs it against each engine on a schedule.
+Responses are captured, citations extracted, and the deltas evaluated against alert conditions.
+The craft is in the prompt set.
+A set built from the brand's own vocabulary scores the wrong thing; a set built from shopper phrasing is half the program's value.

 Example